theAlgorithmist/TSProgrammingTestProblems/README.md

 Now, as I've mentioned dozens of times before, I'm not a string-processing guru, so take the provided implementation as a first step that provides room for improvement.

+HINT:  For a single open/close pair (like parens), try replacing the stack with a counter that records the number of items the stack would have held and test that count at the end.

 Have fun!